POCIS High School Student Scholarships

 - Enroll in a 2-4 year institution of higher learning

-Students will complete the online application by April 30.
-The Application will be available March 31 and has 5 parts:
+Complete the online application by April 30 (STUDENTS ONLY)!
+The Application is available March 31 and has 5 parts:

 - Original Essay: “Why do you believe the cultures, diverse heritages, languages, knowledge, and insights of people of color contribute to creating inclusive, and affirming schools?”